runtimeverification/k/src/README.md

 http://docs.oracle.com/javase/7/docs/webnotes/install/index.html depending on
 the type of your machine.

-To make sure that everything works you should be able to call `java` and `javac` from a Terminal.
+To make sure that everything works you should be able to call `java -version` and `javac -version` from a Terminal.

 ## Apache ANT
 Linux and Mac: